Penetration Testing services

 What are the industry leading tools used for penetration testing?

-It is common for a pentester’s suite of tools to include a version of Linux adapted to cybersecurity, such as Kali Linux and others, as an operating system.
+It is common for a pentester’s suite of tools to include specialized software, such as Kali Linux and others, adapted for cybersecurity purposes as an operating system.

 In addition, depending on the phase, objective, or type of work, we can use tools such as the following: